lethalbit/clank/README.md

 # Clank :hammer_and_wrench:

+> **Warning** Clank is still in the alpha stages, and can't reliably parse
+> any subset of C or C++ yet.
+Work is ongoing to change this as soon as
+> possible, but for now your milage may very.

 Clank is a fully stand-alone C++ front-end based on [LLVM](https://llvm.org/)'s [clang](https://clang.llvm.org/) compiler.

 It has been heavily modified and de-coupled from LLVM to be a stand alone library with only the C++ standard libraries as dependencies.